simeonkerkola/node-skeleton-chat/README.md

 - [x] Conversations only heard within their respected rooms
 - [x] Dropdown menu of all active rooms
 - [ ] Some stupid bots to stir conversation
-- [ ] Not lose chat history when last person leaves
+- [ ] To not lose chat history when last person leaves

 ### Install
 * Clone repo `$ git clone https://github.com/sssmi/node-skeleton-chat.git`